MengchenZu/AWS-cognito-user-case-implementation/use case10/README.md

 Open the 'index.html'

-Input the username and password
+Input the username and password and then click submit

-Press submit and check the console
+Wait and input the verification code from your SMS

+Check AWS cognito user pools, in the users and groups tab, under the username